 Operations, Technology & Information Management (OTIM) emphasizes quantitative methods of analysis, to solve major economic decision problems in the operations area.
 Typical problems addressed are scheduling production, managing complex distribution systems, choosing locations for production facilities, and maintaining the quality of physical goods and services.
 Students in operations management at Johnson work closely with the faculty and students in Cornell's College of Engineering, especially the School of Operations Research and Information Engineering.

-Faculty: Li Chen, Yao Cui, Andrew M. Davis, Vishal Gaur, Nagesh Gavirneni, Shawn Mankad, Lawrence W. Robinson, William Schmidt and L. Joseph Thomas
+Faculty: Li Chen, Yao Cui, Andrew M. Davis, Vishal Gaur, Nagesh Gavirneni, Shawn Mankad, Lawrence W. Robinson, and William Schmidt

 Selected Journals: Management Science, Operations Research, Manufacturing & Service Operations Management